Advisory Board

 With input from the US DOT and the Maritime Administration, the co-directors of GLMRI came up with this list of representatives who have expertise in maritime commerce, marine environmental issues or other segments of the Great Lakes marine transportation system.
 The membership of the board was designed to bring together industry, academia, and government leaders to advise the co-directors on the research agenda and to provide input on topical priorities.
 The advisory board can be expanded to include additional relevant stakeholders that agree to participate.
 The advisory organizations, board members or their delegated representatives are:

-The Chairman of the Great Lakes Commission
+The Great Lakes Commission

-Great Lakes Commission
+Executive Director, Great Lakes Commission

 Ann Arbor, MI 48104

-The Administrator of the St. Lawrence Seaway Development Corporation
+The St. Lawrence Seaway Development Corporation (DOT)

-Acting Administrator, St. Lawrence Seaway Development Corporation
+Administrator, St. Lawrence Seaway Development Corporation

 Washington, DC 20590